Microsoft confirms the problem of accessing Storage Spaces in Windows 10 May 2020 Update

 Note: Microsoft strongly recommends that users do not run the chkdsk command on any device affected by this issue.

-- Change Storage Space in Storage Pool on Windows 10
+- How to delete a drive from the Storage Pool in Storage Spaces on Windows 10